Hi! My name is Ali Manieri and I am a McDonough Peer Ambassador.

 Hometown: West Chester, Pennsylvania

-Major: International Business & Marketing
+Major: International Business and Marketing

 Interesting Fact About Me: I love SoulCycle, especially the SoulCycles in Georgetown and in the city at West End.
 It has been a really positive and fun activity for me to do off campus.